-We were even joined by Leobardo Espinosa, the owner of Mesones Sacristia, which is a boutique hotel and a gourmet restaurant located in his family’s 250 year old house.
+We were even joined by Leobardo Espinosa, the owner of Mesones Sacristia, which is a boutique hotel and a gourmet restaurant located in his family’s 250-year-old house.
 Leobardo kindly hosted us for this Pueblan culinary rite of passage

 Chiles en nogaga consists of a peeled and cooked (and sometimes breaded) mild poblano chile stuffed with ground meat, diced fruit, and spices then drenched in a walnut sauce and garnished with pomegranate seeds.
 The dish is not as sweet or as creamy as you might think from reading the list of ingredients.

-The complex textures (soft, firm, crunchy), flavors (sweet, spicy, salty) and colors (which mimic the colors of the Mexican flag) really cooperate to create a simply delicious dish which feels extra special because you can only get it in late summer and early fall when pomegranates ripen.
+The complex textures (soft, firm, crunchy), flavors (sweet, spicy, salty), and colors (which mimic the colors of the Mexican flag) really cooperate to create a simply delicious dish which feels extra special because you can only get it in late summer and early fall when pomegranates ripen.

 Puebla’s famous mole

-Folks love their chiles en nogada but no dish gets a Poblano (someone from Puebla) going like mole.
+Folks love their chile en nogada but no dish gets a Poblano (someone from Puebla) going like mole.
 The first mole sauce is said to have been invented in Puebla by a bunch of nuns who were desperate to come up with something that would please their picky bishop.
 Another legend tweaks this one a bit and has the nuns creating mole for General Iturbe after the Mexican Revolution.
 NOTE: when we were in Puebla the Cocina y Ex Convento de Santa Rosa, where the region’s famed mole is said to have been invented, was closed for renovation.

 Today there are dozens of moles and any self-respecting home cook in Puebla has her own version of the stuff—some involving dozens of ingredients.
 At Mesones Sacristia we tried a mole sampler plate which included four different varieties: a red pumpkin seed variation, a green pumpkin seed variation, a classic mole poblano, and the house mole which is made with chipoltle peppers and a bunch of secret ingredients.
 Each was remarkably different in color and flavor.

-Cooking class in Puebla: Mole for Morons
+Cooking class in Puebla: Mole for morons

 Leobardo suggested that we should come back in the morning and take a brief cooking class with his executive chef, Alonso Hernandez, who would teach us how to make what we like to call Mole for Morons.